ansible/ansible/docsite/rst/playbooks_vault.rst

 The password should be a string stored as a single line in the file.

-If you are using a script instead of a flat file, ensure that it is marked as executable, and that the password is printed to STDOUT.
-If your script needs to prompt for data, prompts can be sent to STDERR.
+If you are using a script instead of a flat file, ensure that it is marked as executable, and that the password is printed to standard output.
+If your script needs to prompt for data, prompts can be sent to standard error.

-This is likely something you may wish to do if using Ansible from a continuous integration system like Jenkins.
+This is something you may wish to do if using Ansible from a continuous integration system like Jenkins.

 (The `--vault-password-file` option can also be used with the :ref:`ansible-pull` command if you wish, though this would require distributing the keys to your nodes, so understand the implications -- vault is more intended for push mode).